She loves the contraption – about as much as I hate it.

 If rolling down the hill was fun, I reasoned, the most fun could be had by rolling down the steepest hill possible.
 We had such a hill nearby, an old cobblestone street that plunged off a Mississippi River bluff.

 To say the street was steep was to understate steepness.
-The grade was close to vertical and it was one of those hills where things disappear going over the crest and only reappear at the bottom a long time later.
+It was one of those hills where anything going over the crest disappears and only reappears at the bottom a long time later.
+Technically speaking, the grade was close to vertical.

-Everything on the hillside: trees, fences and houses, clung desperately to the slope because at its base, four lanes of the busiest traffic in town sawed past each other – eager for something to let go.
+Everything on the hillside: trees, fences and houses, clung desperately to the slope because at its base ran the busiest road in town where four lanes of traffic sawed past each other – eager for something to let go.

 Without a moment of reflection, I towed my wagon to the crest of the hill, hopped in and surrendered myself to the magic of gravity.